Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Asymptotically Valid Inference

 }

 \begin{proposition} \asinvprobbound \end{proposition}

-The curvature conditions on the sigmoidal regularizer (Condition~\ref{condition:sigmoid}) play a crucial role in proving Proposition~\ref{prop:as-inv-prob-bound}.
+The curvature conditions on the sigmoidal regularizer (Condition~\mainref{condition:sigmoid}) play a crucial role in proving Proposition~\ref{prop:as-inv-prob-bound}.
 In particular, we apply an inductive and iterative argument based on the probability regularization lemma (Lemma~\ref{lemma:effect-of-p-regularization}).
 It is crucial to our argument to use not only the bound based on the magnitude of the estimated residuals $\estores{t}{1}$ and $\estores{t}{0}$, but also the bound based on the magnitude of their ratios $\estores{t}{1} / \estores{t}{0}$ and $\estores{t}{0} / \estores{t}{1}$.

-\paragraph{Stability of Inverse Probabilities} In proving the variance stabilization condition, we need to go beyond almost sure bounds and establish the stability of the inverse probabilities; stability of the linear predictors is also required, but this is established through the prediction tracking technique described in Section~\ref{sec:prediction-tracking}.
+\paragraph{Stability of Inverse Probabilities} In proving the conditional variance convergence in Lemma~\ref{lemma:martingale-clt}, we need to go beyond almost sure bounds and establish the stability of the inverse probabilities; stability of the linear predictors is also required, but this is established through the prediction tracking technique described in Section~\ref{sec:prediction-tracking}.
 For this purpose, we introduce the \emph{stabilized probability} $\widebar{p}_t$, which we define as

 The stabilized probability $\widebar{p}_t$ is a deterministic quantity which is defined similarly to the random adaptively chosen probability $p_t$, except that the stabilized probability $\widebar{p}_t$ replaces the estimated squared residuals with their expected values.